kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 <h2>Indeed is the best online job search tool</h2>
 Linkedin is a feature-rich social network based around searching for a job.
 Indeed does one thing and one thing well: it lets you search for jobs.

 Indeed has a barebones search interface and lets you easily apply for jobs on your handheld.
-I got more phone and fce-to-face interviews than with any other resource.
+I got more phone and face-to-face interviews than with any other resource.

 <h2>Using Dice.com leads to spam</h2>
 I applied for one job through Dice...ONE job!!
 I was flooded with phone and email spam 15 minutes later.